-1.4.1 The ITTF defines the following Honorary positions.
-In order to obtain or maintain its Honorary positions, individuals may conduct or be subject to, under the request of the ITTF Ethics Commission, annual checks, including but not limited to the signature of conflict-of-interest declarations, and remain available for background checks as required by the ITTF Ethics Commission.
+The ITTF defines the following Honorary positions.
+In order to obtain or maintain it's-the Honorary positions defined in 1.4.2, 1.4.3 and 1.4.4, individuals may conduct or be subject to, under the request of the ITTF Ethics Commission Integrity Unit, annual checks, including but not limited to the signature of conflict-of-interest declarations, and remain available for background checks as required by the ITTF Ethics Commission Integrity Unit.
 In the occurrence of a lack of cooperation, the Ethics Commission may refer the case to the ITTF Integrity Unit for prosecution before the ITTF Tribunal.
-If the case of a lack of cooperation is made out, the ITTF Tribunal may issue sanctions in accordance with the ITTF Tribunal Regulations.
+The case of a lack of cooperation is made out, the ITTF Tribunal may issue sanctions in accordance with the ITTF Tribunal Regulations.